 Some organisations I’ve worked with are more willing than others to consider working with functional SAP consultants who can turn their hand to training.
 Whilst the success of this approach is dependent on a number of factors, (experience in training development/ delivery, including the expertise to use authoring tools and creative software) rate expectations tend to be higher, especially when factoring in the soft skills necessary that seem to come naturally to (most) trainers.

 Consultancies that aren’t just drafting in contractors to work on their behalf (otherwise known as body shopping) are few and far between but there are some businesses out there that have taken the time to build their own in house teams of systems training specialists and are experts at taking ownership of managing the complete training lifecycle.
 With all interim solutions there can be a concern that once a project or programme lifecycle comes to an end, a lot of knowledge leaves the business along with the partner however focusing on finding an organisation that leaves a positive legacy behind and gives you the tools to keep all of that knowledge in house and implement your own processes and tools for knowledge transfer moving forward is key.

 Whilst it’s been widely reportedly that an S/4 HANA skills shortage is looming across the board, no where is this more keenly felt that in the training sphere and unless businesses act now, they’ll be on the back foot as programmes continue to ramp up and quality candidates start to become more scarce.

-For any advice or guidance on making sure you have the right people in place to ensure the success of your implementation please get in touch.
+For any advice on recruiting SAP stars or guidance on making sure you have the right people in place to ensure the success of your implementation please get in touch.